akingscote/akingscote.github.io/_posts/2026-01-30-pii-anonymizer-service.md

 I briefly explored if I could integrate Microsoft Sentinel with this service as a pre-processor, so that the data in anonymized before it even reaches Microsoft Sentinel, but I found that its not feasible unless you use custom tables, which I didnt want to do.

 So in the end, this blog is just showing off a vibe-coded PII anonymization service.
+The code can be found [here](https://github.com/akingscote/pii-anonymizer-service), and a video demonstration can be found [here](https://youtu.be/j9Kcnnft2YA).

 > This was my own original idea (AFAIK), but the execution has been heavily slopey-shouldered onto Claude 🤖 using [Github speckit](https://github.com/github/spec-kit).
 After all, its 2026 - who writes proof of concepts by hand nowadays?
 I knew the architecture I wanted, I knew which technology I wanted to use, but I didn't want to integrate it all together from scratch.
 {: .prompt-warning }